thycotic/alm-docs/support/slas-and-security.md

 ALM encrypts some critical data, including requests, audits, Secret Server connection information, and any other stored credentials such as API Tokens.

 Encryption transparently applies to all data stored in the Azure SQL Server databases.
 This includes application audit logging.
-ALM does not encrypt the Remote Worker logs.
+ALM does not encrypt the ALM Engine logs.

 ### Data-in-Transit

 ALM establishes HTTPS connections in conformance with TLS 1.2 protocols.
-This includes API and Remote Worker connections.
+This includes API and ALM Engine connections.

 ## Client Authentication